wtang1996/HackDartmouth-16F/README.md

 ### Front End

-After pushing to github, type command `npm run deploy` into console, and the website would be built and deployed to the default domain digup.surge.sh
+After pushing to github, type command `npm run deploy` into console, and the website would be built and deployed to the default domain https://digup.surge.sh

 ### Back End